admin96/2PlayerJavascriptGame/README.md

 # 2PlayerJavascriptGame
-A simple Javascript game built using ES6 classes feature
+The ES6 classes feature is available in the following browsers and is required to run this game